motozero/my-stripe-bookstore/README.md

 1. Select one or more books to purchase.
 2. Checkout and purchase the item using Stripe Elements.
 3. Display a confirmation of purchase to the user with the total amount of the charge and Stripe charge ID (beginning with ch_).
-4. Sign Up to create an account.
+4. Sign-Up to create an account.
-5. Sign In and Out of created account.
+5. Sign-In and Sign-Out of created account.
 6. If signed in, during a purchase save a credit card number for use in a future transaction.
 7. If signed in, during a purchase use a previously saved credit card.